-Our Pinellas County Schools (PCS) needs assessment has provided evidence that some of the turnaround domains are progressing well in the schools (school discipline / climate improvements as an example) and that continued focus on improved district processes should result in increased school progress and sustained academic growth.
-Still, other areas are improving at slower rates and will require additional support of outside experts to ensure sustainable results are affirmed.
-This is why our district will implement an approved Hybrid model that connects Option 1 (District-Managed Turnaround) and Option 4 (External Operator).
-During the 2015-16 school year, PCS established a collaborative partnership with Learning Sciences International (LSI), with the express purpose of building district capacity to transform all schools into environments where rigorous, standards-based instruction is consistently observed and where student learning and achievement are increasing across subgroups and subjects.
+Our Pinellas County Schools (PCS) needs assessment has provided evidence that the turnaround domains are progressing well in the schools and that continued focus on improved district processes should result in increased school progress and sustained academic growth.
+This is why our district will implement an approved Option 1 District-Managed Turnaround.
+PCS also established a collaborative partnership with Learning Sciences International (LSI), with the express purpose of building district capacity to transform all schools into environments where rigorous, standards-based instruction is consistently observed and where student learning and achievement are increasing across subgroups and subjects.
 Three pillars of this collaborative partnership are: 1) concentrated, job-embedded professional development for teachers, instructional coaches and school leaders; 2) strategic collection and analysis of data; and 3) effective, timely feedback to inform instructional improvement.
 This partnership with an external partner is aligned to goals and strategies included in our districts Title I and Title II plans, and will be partially supported by these supplemental funds.